-- CO 1.
-Define, discuss and develop critical articulation on art. - CO 2.
-Classify and elaborate on expression through various art forms. - CO 3.
-Outline the theories related to art and develop further on them. - CO 4.
-Interpret and simplify emerging new forms of art. - CO 5.
-Solve the gap between theory and practice of film, as a medium of art.
+- Define, discuss and develop critical writings on art. - Understand and elaborate on various art forms - Understand the theories related to art and will be able to develop further on it - Demonstrate an understanding on the emerging new forms of art.